arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How to manage Fault Tolerance in a Web application?
 And in a Desktop one?
 * What are the general pitfalls of Remote Procecure Call?
 * How to deal with failures in Distributed Systems?
-* How could a Denial of Service arise not maliciously but for a design or architectural problem?

 ####[[↑]](#toc) <a name='management'>Questions about Software Lifecycle and Team Management:</a>